 If the server doesn’t support the requested format, it will send back a 406 status code (Not Acceptable) to notify the client that made the request (“The requested resource is only capable of generating content not acceptable according to the Accept headers sent in the request”) according to the specification.

-rapping-Up
+To Review

 REST identifies the key architectural principles of why the Web is prevalent and scalable.
 The next step in the education of the Web is to apply these principles to the semantics Web and the world of web services.
 REST offers a simple, interoperable, and flexible way of writing web services that can be very different than the WS-* that so many of you had training in.
 In the next chapter we will introduce Micronaut - A MODERN, JVM-BASED, FULL-STACK FRAMEWORK FOR BUILDING MODULAR, EASILY TESTABLE MICROSERVICE AND SERVERLESS APPLICATIONS.
 We will also compare it with similar framework Spring Boot.